Printable Crochet Diary

 Pattern Notes

-- This pattern is worked in the round (like a solid granny square) and turned for each new row.
+- This pattern is worked from the bottom up and turned for each new row.

-- Please read the Filet worked in the Round Help Guide on page 3 of this pattern before attempting to begin.
-Even if you have worked my filet patterns before!
+- New to Mayhem & Majesty filet patterns?
+Please read the Help Guide on page 4 of this pattern before attempting to begin.

 - 4mm Hook